Eating Disorders: Everything You Need To Know

 • Binge Eating Disorder (of low frequency and/or limited duration): All of the criteria for BED are met, except at a lower frequency and/or for less than three months.

-• Bulimia Nervosa (of low frequency and/or limited duration): All of the criteria for bulimia nervosa are met, except that the binge eating and inappropriate compensatory behavior occurs at a lower frequency and/or for less than three months.
+• Bulimia Nervosa (of low frequency and/or limited duration): All of the criteria for bulimia nervosa are met, except that binge eating and inappropriate compensatory behavior occurs at a lower frequency and/or for less than three months.

 • Purging Disorder: Recurrent purging behavior to influence weight or shape in the absence of binge eating.